 Teeth with damaged or infected roots used to require extraction, which can create a lot of problems and should be

 avoided if possible.
-The good news is that we are highly experienced in advanced root canal therapy.
+The good news is that our dental root canals dentist in Tinley Park, IL is highly experienced in advanced root canal therapy.

 A root canal is a technique to repair a tooth by removing the pulp chamber and replacing it with a filling material.
 This is often needed when dental decay reaches the nerve of the tooth (or the tooth is infected), and a standard filling will not be suitable.